 3.1) Place ‘eggcups’ into a microscope holder and fill it with 1 ml of 10 % FCS L-15 observation medium.
 To avoid evaporation, place a glass lid on top of the holder or apply a thin layer of mineral oil on top of the medium.
 Select the 60X oil objective.

-NOTE: L-15 medium is adequate for non CO2 atmospheres.
+NOTE: L-15 medium is adequate for non-CO2 atmospheres.
 Note also that some compounds of DMEM are auto-fluorescent.
 When using this medium, it is recommended to photobleach the fluorescent compounds by illuminating it with a high intensity lamp for 1-2 h.

 NOTE: Avoid using plastic lids when working with DIC imaging.